-Gay Boat Party – Ibiza’s only gay boat party happens on Mondays from 12:30pm to 5pm.
-With an open bar, food, cute boys, and great DJs plus free entrance into the Café Olé party at Space, this boat party has it all.
+Boat Party – With an open bar, food and great DJs plus free entrance into the Café Olé party at Space, this boat party has it all.
 Traveling with a large group of friends?
 Why not rent a private boat on your own and make your own gay boat party.

 Parasailing – this is a great activity in Ibiza because the island landscapes and cliff faces are beautiful and the water is amazingly blue.
 It makes for great views and it’s a fun option especially if you’ve never tried it.